 - Hardpoints for weapons do not require to be attached to parent node hardpoints.
 You can just as well attach a hardpoint directly to the root node.
-Example: Bbee.SOD. - hpxy is not a hard defined definition for (weapon) hardpoints at all.
-In the Fscout.sod file there is no hardpoints node, but instead the nodes are child elements of a node named hp20.
-So neither the name of the parent node is a hard requirement, nor are hp nodes strictly weapon hardpoints. - The mesh nodes do not need to be part of a geometry node.
+Example: Bbee.SOD. - The naming pattern hpxy is not a hard definition for (weapon) hardpoints specifically at all.
+In the Fscout.sod file there is no hardpoints node, but instead the hardpoint nodes are all child elements of a node named hp20.
+So neither the name of the parent node is a hard requirement, nor are hp nodes strictly weapon hardpoints. - Although for many units only the pattern hpxy is used, with xy being a two digit number, more digits are indeed allowed, e.g. hp200, as seen in FbaseHQ.SOD. - The mesh nodes do not need to be part of a geometry node.
 They can just as well be attached to the root node.
-Example: Bbee.SOD. - Certain nodes with special roles can be nested, e.g. node damage is found as a child of geometry in the Bsuperbl.SOD file.
+Example: Bbee.SOD. - Certain nodes with special roles can be nested, e.g. node damage is found as a child of geometry in the Bsuperbl.SOD file, or geometry houses hardpoints in the Byard2.SOD file.